hsinnan75/Dart/README.md

-Kart-RNA: a fast and accurate RNA-seq mapper with divide and conquer strategy
+DART: a fast and accurate RNA-seq mapper with divide and conquer strategy

 Developers: Dr. Hsin-Nan Lin and Dr. Wen-Lian Hsu Institute of Information Science, Academia Sinica, Taiwan.

 Introduction
-Kart-RNA is a read aligner for NGS RNA-Seq data developed by Dr. Hsin-Nan Lin and Dr. Wen-Lian Hsu.
-Kart-RNA supports single-end and paired-end reads and multi-thread alignments.
-We describe the installation and Running instructions of Kart-RNA below.
+DART is a read aligner for NGS RNA-Seq data developed by Dr. Hsin-Nan Lin and Dr. Wen-Lian Hsu.
+DART supports single-end and paired-end reads and multi-thread alignments.
+We describe the installation and Running instructions of DART below.

 Instructions
 1.Installation